 Online coaching is based on the concept of remote fitness training.

-Being able to train people without the need of being in physical proximity has been a part of the industry since the early days of aerobics VHS instructionals.
+Being able to train people without the need to be in physical proximity has been a part of the industry since the early days of aerobics VHS instructionals.

-In this early period, these types of training products were revolutionary both in getting more people hooked into fitness, and more trainers experiencing a viable career.
+In this early period, these training products were revolutionary in getting more people hooked into fitness and more trainers experiencing a viable career.

 VHS fitness tapes are amongst some of the best selling media products of their time.